awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 You can configure additional options for the `UpdateItem` operation by adding the `UpdateItemOperationConfig` parameter\.
 For a complete list of optional parameters, see [UpdateItem](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html)\.

-The following C\# code snippet updates a book item price to 25\.
+The following C\# code example updates a book item price to 25\.
 It specifies the two following optional parameters:
-+  The `ConditionalExpression` parameter that identifies the Price attribute with value 20 that you expect to be present\.
++  The `ConditionalExpression` parameter that identifies the `Price` attribute with value `20` that you expect to be present\.
 + The `ReturnValues` parameter to request the `UpdateItem` operation to return the item that is updated\.

 **Example**